Oobi: Dasdasi: Second season

 A second season entered development after the first.
 In an interview from December 2012, Estakhr confirmed that a second season was being made.
 The writers planned to introduce outdoor locations, namely a village and a forest, in addition to a cast of animal characters.
 The animals would be portrayed similarly to hand-shadow puppets.
 Season two would follow the family as the kids entered kindergarten, the family planted a garden, and the family learned about the water cycle.
-The season was never officially cancelled and it is possible that it finished production and aired outside of Iran.